-Nearby Medieval Alternative: Just to the North, along the English Channel, with the colorful port city of near Honfleur.
+Nearby Medieval City: Just to the North, along the English Channel, with the colorful port city of near Honfleur.
 It has been largely untouched since the 1500-1600s and feels more like a Dutch town than a French one.

 19. Eze, France:

 About Eze: Eze may be small, but it is one of Europe’s only authentic Medieval cities built in the Alps.
 The little village is mainly set on the mountainside leading up to Centenaire Palace and has streets so old and narrow that you can only navigate them on foot.
-While Eze isn’t overly flashy it is the back alley, old world feel that keeps its strong Medieval vibe alive.
+While Eze isn’t overly flashy it has the back alley, old-world feel that keeps its strong Medieval vibe alive.
 The city is so proud of its Medieval appeal that it has declared itself “Cite Medievale” on all the local town maps and directories.
 Around everyone corner and up every stair, it feels like you are entering a secret passageway which is part of the reason Walt Disney permanently rented a hotel room right in the middle of town.
-We love that tons of the tight quartered hotels use the cobblestone streets as makeshift hallways.
+We love that tons of the tightly quartered hotels use the cobblestone streets as makeshift hallways.
 Many of the small shops are actually carved into the caves in the mountainside.

-While grabbing a drink on the terrace of the Michelin-Starred Chateau Eze (website), you’ll experience once of the best elevated ocean views in the world.
+While grabbing a drink on the terrace of the Michelin-Starred Chateau Eze (website), you’ll experience one of the best elevated ocean views in the world.
 Follow up drinks with dinner at the fairytale Mas Provencal Restaurant (website).
 Filled with hanging fruit and flowers, it takes the workers 6 hours a day to fill with space with fresh decorative produce and is only open for dinner Spring-Fall.
 The sweet after taste that comes from even a short visit to Eze will make you miss it quickly.

 About Heiligenbrunn: If you want the hidden gem of Austria, the village of Heiligenbrunn is it.
 There aren’t many travelers that have ever heard of tiny Heiligenbrunn, but when you think of the early-Middle Ages, there may be no better preserved city.
 With a population of only 862 people, this village serves as a living museum of days gone by.
 Most of Heiligenbrunn’s houses have thatched roofs, and it almost doesn’t feel like real life while you are visiting.